-The real problem is electromagnetic energy picked up by extended transmission lines that may be hundreds of km long.
+The electromagnetic energy can be picked up by extended transmission lines that may be hundreds of km long.
 This energy pulse seeks to find ground and will destroy almost anything in its path.

 These same principles apply to lightning protection in power distribution.

 The real threat in this matter is major power transformer failure.
 It is very difficult to design an efficient major 60 Hz AC power transformer that will stop the propagation of an extremely high common mode voltage pulse.
-Both the transformer primary and secondary must be insulated to withstand that voltage pulse.
-Normal lightning protection will not do because the propagating common mode voltage pulse will simply jump the transformer via the lightning protection.
+The transformer windings must be insulated to withstand that voltage pulse.
+Normal lightning protection may not be sufficient because the propagating common mode voltage pulse can jump the transformer via the lightning protection.

-In these circumstances the design objective should be to protect the transformers which are difficult to replace and live with propagating pulse damage.
+In these circumstances the design objective should be to protect the major transformers which are expensive and time consuming to replace and live with some propagating pulse damage.

-It would be prudent for system planners to realize that any workable plan for EMP protection likely involves re-specification and replacement of all the local distribution transformers and related lightning protection and grounding.
-There are likely more than 10 million such transformers in the USA.
-There would also need to be a stock of the order of 2 million spares.
-Increasing the common mode voltage isolation probably means making the transformers physically much bigger.
+It would be prudent for energy system planners to realize that any workable plan for EMP protection likely involves re-specification and replacement of all the local distribution transformers and related lightning protection and grounding.
+There are likely more than 20 million such transformers in the USA.
+There would also need to be a replacement inventory of about 4 million spares.
+Increasing the common mode voltage isolation probably requires making the transformers physically larger.

 The alternative is to face the reality that in the event of an EMP attack most of the line connected electrical and electronic devices in the affected area will be seriously damaged.

-If the world public fully understood the scope and potential consequences of this problem they might forgive the USA for dropping a nuke on any party that threatens an EMP attack on the USA.
+If the world public fully understood the scope and potential consequences of this problem they might forgive the USA for dropping a nuke on any party that threatens an EMP attack.

 In our modern digital society the consequences of an EMP attack on grid connected devices would be extremely serious.
-There is something to be said for the merits of old fashioned mechanical control systems.
+There is something to be said for the robustness of old fashioned electrical-mechanical control systems.